Lpasquer/PDLProject/DESIGN.md

 ### Use Case

 ![](/media/Use_Case.jpg)
-- The user can enter a Wikipedia link in the application to retrieve the tables from this page.
+- The user can put Wikipedia links in wikipedia_links_list.txt file to extract the tables from the page.
 He can add and remove several.
-- The user chooses to save the tables or not.
+- The user can choose the backup path to save the tables in save_path.txt file.
-- The user changes the tables backup directory.